cbudac/wumpus-world/wumpus-world.md

 ### V. Standing

 The **standing** rule allows the agent to recover when it falls into a pit.
-When this happens, the rule fails, forcing the parent  **take_steps** to try another location. **standing** uses three other rules - the **stnd**.
+When this happens, the rule fails, forcing the parent  **take_steps** to try another location. **standing** uses three other rules, the **stnd**, with seperate argument constraints.
 These **stnd** rules should match the specific cases when the agent location is the same as the wumpus location or the gold location.

-However it seems that the implementation is incorrect as the more generic match is written first.
+Upon closer inspection of the **stnd** rule code blocks, it seems that the implementation is incorrect as the more generic match is written first.
 The more concrete rules will never be matched and the recursion will be ended in the **step_pre** rule.

 ## Code Improvements

 1. The **add_wumpus_KB(yes)** rule is missing, so when the agent stands at [3,1] and smells the Stench, the KB won't be updated to indicate that the adjacent tiles might have a wumpus.
 This would fail the **update_KB** rule and backtrack to change the Stench from "yes" to "no".
 To solve this, **add_wumpus_KB(yes)** rule must be added.
 This update is shown in our submitted "wumpus_updated.pl" code at line 295.
-2. In the KB update, in the **add_gold_KB(no)** rule, the Body was fetching the fixed gold location ([3,2]) and using it to update the KB.
-This is wrong.
-Instead, we should use the agent location to update KB to let KB learn that current agent location is not the gold location by **assume_gold(no, AL)**, and then the correct written confirmation can now be provided. (ex."KB learn [1,1] - there's no gold here!").
+2. Within the KB update, the **add_gold_KB(no)** rule had the Body fetch for the fixed gold location (i.e [3,2]) and use that to update the KB.
+This is incorrect.
+Instead, we should use the agent location to update KB to let KB learn that current agent location is not the gold location by **assume_gold(no, AL)**, and then the correct written confirmation can be provided (i.e "KB learn [1,1] - there's no gold here!").
 This update also appears in our submitted "wumpus_updated.pl" code at line 326.